robcarver17/skipperman/docs/patrol_boat_help.md

 There are two types of checks that Skipperman will do, and you can see if there are any resulting warnings by clicking &#17;Warnings.

-- Does every boat have a qualified driver on?
+- Does every boat have a qualified driver on for every day?
 - Is every volunteer qualified for their role?

 # Copying